 1. Beware of “pandemic poisonings”

-Over the past year, many people have ramped up cleaning, using disinfectants and sanitizers more often than they did before.
+In recent years, many people have ramped up cleaning, using disinfectants and sanitizers more often than they did before.
 Sadly, accidental pet exposure has also increased.
 Keep your dog or cat safe by always storing cleaning products out of reach and keeping pets away while using them.
 Be sure to rinse off any items that pets may lick after you clean them.
 Also, be sure to toss disinfectant wipes only into a secure trash container with a lid.

 2. Know your household toxins